 2) George Kittle, San Francisco 49ers

-Draft tight ends who are fans of professional wrestling.
-Not the Kurt Angle-winning Olympic gold type, but the Kurt Angle who was the WWF Champion type.
+Speaking of Randy Orton, draft tight ends who are fans of professional wrestling.
 The meat-headed, entertainment-based acrobatics seem to be a common theme for many a freak tight end.

 Gronk has dabbled, Kelce paid homage to The Rock when he called the mayor of Cincinnati a “Jabroni,” and George Kittle might be the biggest WWE fan among the three.